 A Final Thought

-Maybe you aren’t ready to really embrace understanding your taxes.
-For many people, it’s a tough idea to latch onto.
-But if you’re willing to work in that direction you will find that you’ll do a better job of making decisions based on after-tax results; do a better job of keeping records; and — perhaps most importantly — have less anxiety about taxes
+Maybe you aren’t ready to really embrace understanding taxes.
+For many people, it’s a tough sell.
+But if you’re willing to work in that direction you will find that you’ll do a better job of making decisions based on after-tax results; do a better job of keeping records; and — perhaps most importantly — have less anxiety about taxes.